System Design Space

 Common Closure

-Collect classes into components that change for the same reasons and at the same time.
+Group together classes that tend to change for the same reason and at the same time.

 CRP